 These cards are usually not sold but traded between artists.
 This can be done in person such as at

 conventions or even at casual meetings between crafters, but these days it is also common to trade with people you get to know on the Internet in organised swaps.
-A great forum that organises regular challenges and swaps is Rubberstampchat and another is The Artist Pivot.
-See if you like either of those and join in.

 The idea is to make an original piece of artwork.
 Often there will only be one of a kind.
 If there is only one card made in a particular way, it is called an original.
 If you make sets of identical artwork, that is called an edition and you need to number each card in the edition, (1/10, 2/10 etc).
 You should also number those that have been made in a usually limited series where you have made a number of different cards based on a theme.